ElenaNKn/ml-zoomcamp-solutions/midterm_project_binary_classification/README.md

 `n_estimators = 148`,
 `max_depth = 9`,
 `min_samples_leaf = 3`
-The model was trained on test+validation dataset and showed ROC-AUC score of 0.835 on test dataset
+The model was trained on test+validation dataset and showed ROC-AUC score of 0.835 on test dataset.

 ## **Running a web service in a local server**

-Developed filnal model is implemented in a web service.
-To run it it's nesseccary to install `Docker`, create a container (which contains all system dependencies, libraries, scripts and others) and run it.
+Developed final model is implemented in a web service.
+To run it it's necessary to install `Docker`, create a container (which contains all system dependencies, libraries, scripts and others) and run it.

-`Docker` may be installed from the oficial site https://www.docker.com/
+`Docker` may be installed from the official site https://www.docker.com/

 File `Dockerfile` of the current repository (or cloned to your PC) contains all specifications to a container to be built: python, virtual environment, scripts and model file etc. To build a container one should start a `Docker`, open a terminal or command window and enter the next command:

 `docker build -t course-popularity .`

 Ones your docker container is built, you can run it with the next command:

 `docker run -it --rm -p 9696:9696 course-popularity:latest`

-The result of the command is to be running local server, like shown at tha image below
+The result of the command is to be running local server, like shown at the image below:

 <br />